Dyhless/team-project-mimino/README.md

 - In the project, `HTML+CSS` technologies were used.
 - `Agile/Scrum` methodologies.
-- This project was created using `Vite`.
+- This project was created using `Vite` bandler.

 **Developers involved in the project:**